PracticalPraxis/PracticalPraxis.github.io/_posts/2021-09-12-Assorted-Photos.md

 categories: Personal
 excerpt_separator:  <!--more-->
 ---
-To whom it may concern (Lily for now),
+To the mysterious reader it may concern (just kidding I know exactly who has access to this site),

 Find my amateur snaps below with a minimum of commentary.
-Hope you enjoy them one way or another!
+Hope you enjoy them however you might take them ;)

 ![Brighton Banker]({{"/assets/jpg/Lily_photos/Brighton Banker.jpg"}})